5 Reasons You Need To Stop Hoarding Points and Miles

 Don’t be sad by hoarding points and miles

-By hoarding points and miles, you risk forgetting about them and having them expire.
+When you hoard points and miles, you run the risk of forgetting about them and letting them expire before you can use them.

 3. Award Availability Can Change

 Hoarding points and miles for a future trip may leave you missing out altogether.
-There are multiple airlines that don’t allow points for first class bookings, and partnerships change all the time.
+Loyalty programs are constantly changing.
+Partnerships end without warning.
+Sweet spots disappear overnight.

 Use your points to travel, don't hoard them!